 About Krista

 After obtaining a Bachelor of Kinesiology at the University of Calgary, Krista realized her true passion was singing.
-With a constant pursuit and focus on developing her operatic voice, she earned a Licentiate and Master’s degree in Music from the Schulich School of Music of McGill University, participated in the Calgary Opera Emerging Artists Program and honed her craft with acclaimed artists such as Wendy Nielsen, Marilyn Horne (Academy of the West) and Richard Margison (Highlands Opera Studio).
+With a constant pursuit and focus on developing her operatic voice, she earned a Licentiate and Master’s degree in Music from the Schulich School of Music of McGill University, participated in the Calgary Opera Emerging Artists Program.

 Opera Canada Magazine